techvyana20-oss/termux_mp4/README.md

-# VIDGET — Offline Video Downloader for Termux 🎬
+# termux_mp4 — Offline Video Downloader for Termux 🎬

-VIDGET is a lightweight Android Termux project that provides an easy interface for downloading and managing offline videos from supported sources.
+termux_mp4 is a lightweight Android Termux project that provides an easy interface for downloading and managing offline videos from supported sources.

 No Root Required.